xinzhan/core-services.en/help/interface/core-services/core-services.md

 * [!DNL Analytics] key/value pairs (props, eVars, list vars, and so on).
 By default, the log lines include IP address, including the last octet of the IP (assuming that the IP address was not modified by IP obfuscation settings within Adobe [!DNL Analytics]).
 * Traits and segments that visitors qualify for based on rules set up in Audience Manager.
 * (Optional) One or more of your IDs.
 Depending on your implementation of the ID service, you might also be sending in one or more of your IDs, such as CRM IDs or hashed email addresses.
 If this data is sent into Adobe [!DNL Analytics], it is transferred to Adobe audience management.
 Adobe recommends against providing personal data to Adobe [!DNL Analytics].
-Rather, use a one-way hash to pseudonymize the data before it is sent to Adobe.
+Rather, use a one-way hash to mask the data before it is sent to Adobe.
 * Segments originating in [!DNL Analytics] via the back-end segment sharing capability.
 * The demdex.net cookie is set if third-party cookies are not blocked.
 The `AMCV_###@AdobeOrg` first-party cookie is always set with the Experience Cloud ID Service.

 All these data elements are delivered to Adobe Audience Manager in the form of log files.
 Audience Manager processes and stores this data within the United States.
 Audience Manager does not provide an option to store or process this data outside of the United States.

-**Cookies and Opt-Outs**
+### Cookies and Opt-Outs

 Use of real-time audience profiling leverages the Audience Manager cookie, in addition to the cookies used for [!DNL Analytics] and [!DNL Target].